-Supreme Court Agrees To Hear Texas' Appeal Of Racial Gerrymandering Challenges
+Supreme Court Agrees To Hear Texas's Appeal Of Racial Gerrymandering Challenges

-The Supreme Court on Friday agreed to hear cases over allegations that Texas' redistricting efforts violated voting rights laws and the Constitution — adding high-profile racial gerrymandering cases to a term that already includes at least two cases about how courts can address partisan gerrymandering.
+The Supreme Court on Friday agreed to hear cases over allegations that Texas's redistricting efforts violated voting rights laws and the Constitution — adding high-profile racial gerrymandering cases to a term that already includes at least two cases about how courts can address partisan gerrymandering.

 The move sets up the court for a potential blockbuster term — setting standards on voting rights relating to redistricting — before the next nationwide round of redistricting begins after the 2020 Census.